-In Fiscardo, northern Kefalonia, Emelisse Hotel is situated, within walking distance from the beach.
-The hotel boasts air conditioned rooms, maisonettes and suites, fully equipped with balcony or terrace, satellite TV, direct phone, safe box, mini bar and coffee machine.
-Maisonettes and suites also include other comforts, expect of the ones mentioned above.
-Swimming pools, pool for children, bars, restaurants, tennis court, fitness centre, spa and outdoor cinema are found at the hotel's premises.
-The helpful personnel will facilitate guests with their needs and requests.
+Emelisse Hotel is situated in Fiscardo in northern Kefalonia within walking distance from the beach.
+The hotel boasts air-conditioned rooms, maisonettes and suites, fully equipped with balcony or terrace, satellite TV, direct phone, safe box, minibar and coffee machine.
+Maisonettes and suites also ...

-In Tselentata, one of the greenest parts of Kefalonia, enjoying a spectacular view to the Kefalonia- Ithaca Sea Canal, is Agnantia situated.
-Agnantia hotel in Kefalonia is a family run complex of apartments and studios of Venetian style, appointed with luxury amenities, such as embroidered linen, cocomat mattresses and Korres cosmetics.
-Free wi-fi, A/C, TV, CD-DVD player, phone, hairdryer and slippers are included in all rooms.
-Agnantia Hotel also offers guests tailored services.
-A concierge team is available to help you arrange excursions, transfers, beauty/massage treatments and more.
+Agnantia situated in Tselentata, one of the greenest parts of Kefalonia with a spectacular view to the Kefalonia- Ithaca Sea Canal.
+It is a family-run complex of apartments and studios of Venetian style, appointed with luxury amenities, such as embroidered linen, cocomat mattresses and Korres ...

 Things To See And Do In Fiscardo